-In 1821 he left the banking partnership, which was then voluntarily wound up, to join Jacob Mark in a shipping partnership that operated from Charlotte Quay in Cork.
-In 1819 his daughter Hannah married Joseph Robinson Pim (qv) of the wealthy Dublin merchant family and thus secured a vital mercantile connection.
-For many quakers in the shipping industry, insurance was a natural spin-off, and Lecky thus became a founding shareholder, as well as Cork agent, for the Patriotic Assurance Co. founded by Pim in 1824.
+In 1819 John Lecky's daughter Hannah married Joseph Robinson Pim (qv) of the wealthy Dublin merchant family and thus secured a vital mercantile connection.
+For many quakers in the shipping industry, insurance was a natural spin-off, and Lecky became a founding shareholder, as well as Cork agent, for the Patriotic Assurance Co. founded by Pim in 1824.
 In addition to this he also purchased fifteen shares of £100 stock of the St George Steam Packet Co., which was also founded in 1824 by Pim.
-The firm was based in Cork and Lecky played a large role in its day-to-day management, particularly in the beginning when the St George Steam Packet Co. operated from the offices of Lecky & Mark at Charlotte Quay.
+The firm was based in Cork, and Lecky played a large role in its day-to-day management, particularly in the beginning when the St George Steam Packet Co. operated from the offices of Lecky & Mark at Charlotte Quay.
 The inaugural notice announcing the launch of the new company's first two steamers, Lee and Severn, bore his name at the bottom as the agent of the Patriotic Assurance Co. and a partner in Lecky & Mark.
-Given that Joseph Robinson Pim was based in Dublin, Lecky was deeply involved in the running of the St George Steam Packet Co. until his death in 1839.
+Given that Joseph Robinson Pim was based in Dublin, Lecky was deeply involved in the running of the St George Steam Packet Co. until his death in Cork on 11 May 1839.

 Apart from careers in the mercantile, banking, and shipping business, he possessed a keen interest in astronomy and started a collection of instruments continued by his son and grandson.
-He was made a freeman of Youghal in 1788 and in 1824 assisted Crofton Croker (qv) on the Youghal section of the proposed second edition of Croker's history of southern Ireland.
-He married Susannah, daughter of Joseph and Hannah Jacob of Waterford.
-They had one son and three daughters and lived at Queen's St., Cork.
+In 1824 he signed an anti-slavery petition sent by the Irish quakers to the house of commons in London and assisted Thomas Crofton Croker (qv) on the Youghal section of the proposed second edition of Croker's history of southern Ireland.

 The first ship designed and built by Lecky was launched 4 May 1844.
 A seventy-foot (21.3 m) iron craft for use on the River Blackwater, she was built for Sir Richard Musgrave of Cork.
 In the same year he became the first Cork shipbuilder to manufacture an iron cutter, launching on 17 September a forty-five-foot (13.7 m) iron yacht, Charm, for Thomas Pim (qv) of Dublin.
 After the St George Steam Co. was amalgamated into the City of Cork Steam Co. he received commissions for several vessels.
 Rattler, the first iron screw steamer, was launched 28 March 1846 and pioneered the use of the propeller for propulsion.
 The first cross-channel iron steamer was also built at his yards for the City of Cork Steamship Co.
 Launched 26 May 1846, Blarney was 140 ft (42.7 m) long, weighed 257 tons, and cost £6,000 to build.
 His was also the first yard in Ireland or Great Britain to manufacture a double dredger when he completed the Lee for Cork harbour commissioners.
 In 1855 he took over a slate quarry on Valentia Island.
 By 1856 the yard had been incorporated into that of Ebenezer Pike (qv) (1806–83), founder of the City of Cork Steamship Co.

 Keenly interested in astronomy, he built an observatory in Cork to aid his studies.
-He married Mary Newson and had at least one son, and lived at Cork and later in Ladbroke Road, London, where he died 11 November 1897.
+He married Mary Newson, and they had four daughter and one son.
+After Mary’s death, he married Sarah Maria White.
+He lived at Cork and later in Ladbroke Road, London, where he died 11 November 1897.